eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 But if you had instead voted for your *least* favorite $$C$$ first, then $$B$$ would be eliminated first, leading to your favorite $$A$$ winning for sure!
 In this case, voting for your least favorite candidate has led to your most preferred candidate winning!

 Perhaps you think this is contrived, but this is actually a generic strategy in RCV.
 Take the 2022 Alaska special election.
-We had the Democrat Peltola, Begich the Republican (who was the condorcet winner), and Palin (another Republican [who was determined to likely be a Condorcet loser](https://arxiv.org/pdf/2209.04764v3)).
+We had the Democrat Peltola, Begich the Republican (who was the Condorcet winner), and Palin (another Republican [who was determined to likely be a Condorcet loser](https://arxiv.org/pdf/2209.04764v3)).

 Peltola won the first round (expected, since it would be the two republicans who split the first choice votes).
 Now, as a Peltola voter, it might actually optimal to rank Palin > Peltola > Begich (or, not rank Begich at all), even though you likely hate Palin.
 But you might deduce that Begich would likely beat your favorite, Peltola, in a head to head matchup.
 Therefore, by ranking the weaker candidate Palin first, you can contribute to the possibility that Begich is eliminated first, leading to Peltola winning in the final round against Palin.
-If any Peltola voters did, in fact, do this, then their strategy worked, since Begich was eliminated first, and Peltola won.
+In fairness, the head to head results were not clear, so this would have been a very risky strategy.
+But, if any Peltola voters did, in fact, do this, then their high risk strategy worked, since Begich was eliminated first, and Peltola won.

-That is, if your favorite $$A$$ is ahead in first place, but not close to a majority, and there is a percieved Condorcet winner $$B$$ and Condorcet loser $$C$$ (or, at least a candidate $$A$$ would likely beat head to head), then it can be optimal to rank $$CAB$$, even if you hate $$C$$, in order to get $$B$$ eliminated first, leading to $$A$$ winning.
+That is, if your favorite $$A$$ is ahead in first place, but not close to a majority, and there is a perceived Condorcet winner $$B$$ and Condorcet loser $$C$$ (or, at least a candidate $$A$$ would likely beat head to head), then it can be optimal to rank $$CAB$$, even if you hate $$C$$, in order to get $$B$$ eliminated first, leading to $$A$$ winning.

 Therefore, in both plurality and RCV, strategic voting can improve a voter's outcome, at the cost of sincerity.
 A voter sometimes has to betray their honest preferences, or even vote for their least favorite candidate, in order to achieve their best possible outcome.